 The reality of reality television is that much of it is set up to make sure the viewers at home get the best experience.
 So how much can we believe?

-In the 10 years that the show has been on the air, people have questioned everything from whether the contestants really are a bunch of Average Joe's to whether Manu's accent is even real.
+In the years since the show debuted, viewers have questioned everything from whether the contestants really are a bunch of Average Joes to whether Manu's accent is even real.

 Spoiler alert, it is 100% real.